Psalm 1:1–3 reveals two principles to guide you as you pursue success in your career.

 Whatever he does prospers.

-Finally, the reward for the person who avoids ungodly influences and stays close to God’s Word is revealed at the end of the passage in Psalm 1:3: “Whatever he does prospers.”
+Finally, the reward for the person who avoids ungodly influences and obeys God’s Word is revealed at the end of the passage in Psalm 1:3: “Whatever he does prospers.”
 To prosper used here means to advance, to move forward, and to become successful.

 Remember Jeremiah 29:11: “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”